Assessments and evaluations for drug & alcohol addiction treatment

-The process starts when you first call us, our call center team, known as “The Mission Center”, will complete an initial prescreen assessment to determine which facility is the best fit for your patient profile.
+Our call center team, known as “The Mission Center,” will complete an initial prescreen assessment to determine which facility is the best fit for your patient profile.
 They will ask about your mental and physical condition, which substances and mental health issues you are struggling with, as well as about your financial situation and coverage options.
-Once the phone assessment is complete you will be scheduled for admission at the facility best equiped to effectively treat someone with your unique patient profile.
+Once the phone assessment is complete you will be scheduled for admission at the facility best equipped to effectively treat someone with your unique patient profile.

-The information gathered and evaluated during a prescreen assessment may include:
+The information gathered and evaluated during a prescreen assessment varies but may include:

 - Demographic information